The food of the future

 Video: The food of future

-The student watches a video Can lab-grown meat become the food of the future? and completes the video comprehension practice.
+The student watches the video Can lab-grown meat become the food of the future? and answers the video comprehension questions.
 They also match the words from the video with their meanings (proliferate, ethically acceptable, commonly held assumption, etc.).

 Reading: Using genetic modification to feed the world

 The student reads a passage about how GMO food can help feed the world.
-Then, they complete the reading comprehension.
+Then, they answer the reading comprehension questions.

 This is followed by a matching exercise in which the student matches GMO crops produced and sold in the USA with their images.
 Next, they sort out the pros and cons of genetically modified food.